nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Cargo spec](https://github.com/mimoo/cargo-specification) - Tool to turn your code into a specification.
 - [cargo-lambda](https://github.com/cargo-lambda/cargo-lambda) - Cargo subcommand to help you work with AWS Lambda.
 - [cargo-action-fmt](https://github.com/olix0r/cargo-action-fmt) - Converts cargo check (and clippy) JSON output to the GitHub Action error format.
+- [rusty-hook](https://github.com/swellaby/rusty-hook) - Git hook utility for Rust codebases that lets you run any script for any git hook.

 ## Links